 An autoimmune disease is a serious medical condition where the immune system mistakenly attacks the tissues, cells, and organs in the body.
 This makes it difficult to fight pathogens, causing vulnerability to infections.
 Examples of autoimmune diseases include inflammatory bowel disease, systemic lupus, rheumatoid arthritis, type-1 diabetes, multiple sclerosis, Grave’s disease, celiac disease, and more.

-Naturopathic treatment for autoimmune disease
+Naturopathic treatment for autoimmune diseases

 While drugs can be used to address an autoimmune disease, they often leave our bodies with side effects.
 To work on the root cause of the problem, it’s important that you take a natural approach.
 Here are some effective naturopathic treatments;